Parascientific Escape: Cruise in the Distant Seas

-The group come head-to-head "The Ghost", who is dressed in the likeness of Amabishi's mascot, Mimimi.
-It is revealed that The Ghost is a female, that she is a double psychic with electrokinesis and teleportation abilities, which she utilised in the execution of her plans.
-The Ghost tells the group that she orchestrated the entire "game" for Hitomi's sake, as a "tutorial".
+The group meet "The Ghost", who is dressed in the likeness of Amabishi's mascot, Mimimi.
+The Ghost is a double psychic with electrokinesis and teleportation abilities, which she utilised in the execution of her plans.
+The Ghost says she orchestrated the entire "game" for Hitomi's sake, as a "tutorial".
 She also tells Hitomi that she wasn't lying about knowing her sister.
-The group find a way to open a route to the ship's deck make a desperate dash towards freedom.
-Hitomi strains herself to the limit on her telekinesis to keep the Ghost from shutting the final doors, allowing them all to get through.
-On the deck of the sinking ship the group wave down a helicopter in the distance.
+The group open a route to the ship's deck and dash towards freedom.
+Hitomi strains herself to the limit of her telekinesis to keep the Ghost from shutting the final doors, allowing them all to get through.
+On the deck of the sinking ship the group wave down a helicopter.

-A post-credit scene reveals that the events of the "miraculous escape" has since become worldwide news.
-Consequently, Hitomi's status as a double psychic is now public and she has become a household name.
-Hitomi and Chisono decide to join the psychic research organization ZENA.
+The events of the "miraculous escape" become worldwide news.
+Consequently, Hitomi's status as a double psychic is now public.
+Hitomi and Chisono join the psychic research organization ZENA.